 “So I can determine whether or not you have been infected by the Manipulator,” Theta explained.
 “If you have the scorpion mark, then this won’t work.”

 Scorpion mark?
 Alice tensed.
 Did he mean a scorpion tattoo?
 Her mind went to the Augen members, the officer, and then to Leona.

 “A Manipulator?”
 Gabrielle scoffed before composing herself and shrugging.
 “We’re standing here and talking normally.
 Obviously, we’re not being manipulated.”

 Theta loosely gestured to the bodies on the floor.
 “And what of them?
 You saw it yourself.
 Fully coherent and feeling, but clearly being manipulated.”

 Gabrielle stared past Theta towards the bodies with a grimace.

 It was ridiculous.
-As ridiculous as believing that the Anima-Vitae Hypothesis was true—which Alice had begrudgingly come to accept.
+As ridiculous as believing that the Anima-Vitae Hypothesis was true—which Alice had gradually, begrudgingly come to accept.

 “But how is that possible?”
 Talib interjected hesitantly, “You explained it, but living manipulation—”

 “I mean this with respect, Mr. Al-Jarrah, but you all have much to learn regarding vitae theory.”